ferrucc-io/ferruccio/content/draft/building-product.md

 ---

-> As we followed this process to build June, we'll use our answers to each section as an example.
-To use his framework you can make a copy of this [template](https://docs.google.com/document/d/15lA2_4lDx9fXKKew0SFZjx5zYOAYmCAhTKYGk4Zjdeg/edit?usp=sharing)
+> *As we followed this process to build June, we'll use our answers to each section as an example.
+To use his framework you can make a copy of this [template](https://docs.google.com/document/d/15lA2_4lDx9fXKKew0SFZjx5zYOAYmCAhTKYGk4Zjdeg/edit?usp=sharing)*

 ## What to build

+***Narrow down your focus to something you like or that would help people you like.***

-We want to build a product analytics software.
+We want to build analytics software.

 Almost a year ago me and Enzo were talking about starting a business together.

 After discussions about who we like talking to we realised we love those who build new things.

-We believe that analytics software is what enables people to build better products.
+Analytics software enables these people to build better things.

-So for the next 10 years we decided to narrow our focus and learning efforts to become the best in the world at product analytics.
+So for the next 10 years we decided to narrow our focus to become the best in the world at product analytics.

 ### Problems with the current solutions

+***Find a way to get some conversations going with your target audience.***

 To learn what we should build first we started from our personal experience.
-We used our experience to draft a User Research template (you can find it [here](https://docs.google.com/document/d/1P_8US1nRmsXcEbv-OL8scNWQi_bb_Kx2puOBuUHRWuw/)).
+We used our experience to draft a User Research template (you can find it [here](https://docs.google.com/document/d/1cahACtO53cz3l135ktyhaayf9BVrpswEcT_yUh75i78/edit?usp=sharing)).

-We then used our template to run almost 100 user interviews with Product people (from leaders to individual contributors) at the best companies in the world.
+We then used our template (with many variations) to run almost 100 user interviews with Product people (from leaders to individual contributors) at the best companies in the world.

 ![](/building-product/user-interviews.png)